MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceMOF.md

 Copyright = 'Contoso.
 All rights reserved.'

 # Description of the functionality provided by this module
-Description = 'This Module is used to support the creation and configuration of IIS Websites through Get, Set and Test API on the DSC managed nodes.'
+Description = 'Create and configure IIS websites with DSC.'

 # Minimum version of the Windows PowerShell engine required by this module
-PowerShellVersion = '4.0'
+PowerShellVersion = '7.2'

-# Minimum version of the common language runtime (CLR) required by this module
-CLRVersion = '4.0'

 # Modules that must be imported into the global environment prior to importing this module
-RequiredModules = @("WebAdministration")
+RequiredModules = @(
+    'WebAdministration'
+)

 # Modules to import as nested modules of the module specified in RootModule/ModuleToProcess
-NestedModules = @("Demo_IISWebsite.psm1")
+NestedModules = @(
+    'Demo_IISWebsite.psm1'
+)

 # Functions to export from this module
-FunctionsToExport = @("Get-TargetResource", "Set-TargetResource", "Test-TargetResource")
+FunctionsToExport = @(

-# Cmdlets to export from this module
-#CmdletsToExport = '*'

-# HelpInfo URI of this module
-# HelpInfoURI = ''
+    'Get-TargetResource'
+    'Set-TargetResource'
+    'Test-TargetResource'
+)

 }
 ```

 ## Rebooting the Node

 If the actions taken in your `Set-TargetResource` function require a reboot, you can use a global
 flag to tell the caller to reboot the Node.
-This reboot occurs directly after the `Set-TargetResource`
-function completes.

 Inside your `Set-TargetResource` function, add the following line of code.